mwgit00/poz/README.md

 # poz

-Python code for known landmark triangulation.

-Someday this might have Python code for robot navigation.
+Python code for robot navigation.

-Right now, it just has some stuff for triangulating with known landmarks.
+The dream is to have some spiffy vision-based navigation stuff one day.
+Right now, it just has some test stuff for triangulating with known landmarks.